tetie12345/image_to_edulogo/README.md

     -h              brings up this menu
     -o <filename>   specify output file. default "out.txt"

-> **note**, the -o flag overwrites the given file if it exists, without warning
+> **note**: the -o flag overwrites the given file if it exists, without warning

-the contents of the output file can now be copied into any setup edulogo project, (see previous paragraph for instructions on how to set up edologo)
+The contents of the output file can now be copied into any setup edulogo project, (see previous paragraph for instructions on how to set up Edulogo).

-to run the script, paste it into the EL editor, and hit cmd+R to run it
+To run the script, paste it into the EL editor, and hit cmd+R to run it.

 # FAQ
-when i try to run the the edulogo script, it gives an error.
+When i try to run the the edulogo script, it gives an error.
-- make sure you created the correct procedures inside edulogo, the procedures tab is found under `window > show procedures`
+- Make sure you created the correct procedures inside edulogo, the procedures tab is found under `window > show procedures`.

-running the python script gives an error
+Running the python script gives an error.
-- make sure you have the latest version of python, pip, and pillow installed:
+- make sure you have the latest version of python, pip, and pillow installed.

-the python script doesn't work / doesn't do anything
+The python script doesn't work / doesn't do anything.
-- although quite optimal, the script can take up to 3 minutes to covert an image
+- although quite optimal, the script can take up to 3 minutes to covert an image.